A Case Study of the May 30th, 2017 Italian Fireball: The physical dynamic model of the meteoroid

 In order to estimate the fireball main physical parameters, i.e. drag and ablation coefficients, pre-atmospheric velocity, mass/section ratio and to compute the best height, velocity and acceleration in the terminal point of the luminous path, we have used a single body dynamical model numerically integrating the differential equations describing the motion and the ablation of the meteoroid.
 In this classical model no fragmentation is taken into account, but for our fireball no significant fragmentation of the meteoroid appears, see Fig.~\ref{fig:Fireball_IT20170530_Rovigo_ITVE02}.
 Ablation begins when the surface of the meteoroid reaches the boiling temperature.
 At this point the temperature is assumed to remain constant and the light emission negligible respect to the kinetic energy of the meteoroid \cite{Campbell-Brown2004}.
 Under the hypothesis of a constant ablation rate and a constant body shape during its ablation, ours starting differential equations are as follows \cite{Kalenichenko2006}:

-Equation~(\ref{eq:velocity}) comes from the momentum-energy conservation, equation~(\ref{eq:density}) is a consequence of the simple atmospheric density model adopted (i.e. the 1976 U. S. standard atmosphere model fitted with an exponential function), and equation~(\ref{eq:height}) expresses a straight-line model, i.e. we neglect the meteor curvature, which is a reasonable assumption for short trajectories of the order of about 100 km in length as in our case \cite{jeanne2019}.
-In the previous equations the symbols have the following meaning:
+Eq.~(\ref{eq:velocity}) comes from the momentum-energy conservation, Eq.~(\ref{eq:density}) is a consequence of the simple atmospheric density model adopted (i.e. the 1976 U. S. standard atmosphere model fitted with an exponential function), and Eq.~(\ref{eq:height}) expresses a straight-line model, i.e. we neglect the meteor curvature, which is a reasonable assumption for short trajectories of the order of about 100 km in length as in our case \cite{jeanne2019}.
+In the previous equations the symbols have the meaning listed in Table~\ref{tab:symbol1_table}.